Non-convex Mather's theory and the Conley conjecture on the cotangent bundle of the torus: Appendix 1: Critical point theory for non-smooth functions and subdifferentials

-If $f^{-1}(c)$ contains a critical point, it is called a critical level.
-Other points are called weakly regular points. \end{definition} For example even if $f$ is smooth, this does not coincide exactly with the usual notion of critical and regular point.
-For example if $f(x)=x^3$, the origin is critical but weakly regular, since there is not topological change for the sublevels of $f$ at $0$. .
+Even if $f$ is smooth, this does not coincide exactly with the usual notion of critical and regular point.
+For example if $f(x)=x^3$, the origin is critical but weakly regular, since there is no topological change for the sublevels of $f$ at $0$.